 Is there energy and chaos and fighting between sisters at our house too?
 Absolutely.
 But when I overhear moments like the exchange on the couch or sneak in to watch them sleeping and snuggled close, I’m so grateful for these girls I never pictured in my imagined version of motherhood.

 I know their social circles will be different and their interests might diverge, but I hope they will always have the security of knowing, no matter what girl fights erupt at school, they will always have one true friend at home.

 “Can girls marry each other?” my oldest daughter asked me recently.
 Excited to answer, I said, “Yes!
 Yes, they can.”

 “Great,” she said as she turned to her younger sister, “We can get married and live together when we’re grown-ups.”
-Adding with seriousness, “OK, what kind of pets are we going to get?”
+With seriousness she added, “OK, what kind of pets are we going to get?”